-- You need to be sure that you understand what true biblical leadership is, and work hard to not impose your interpretation of what we think it should look like.
+- You need to be sure that you understand what true biblical leadership is and work hard to not impose your interpretation of what you think it should look like.

-- The best thing you can do for the man you marry is pray for him, asking God to help him to grow in his understanding of what biblical leadership is and how he is to live that out.
+- The best thing you can do for the man you marry is pray for him and ask God to help him to grow in his understanding of what biblical leadership is and how he is to live that out.

 - Pray that God would help you see any effort that your husband makes to be a leader and then be sure to tell him how much you appreciate it.

 As I wrote this post, my grown son and his girlfriend walked through the living room.
 Bible in hand, my son was getting ready to spend time leading her in some Bible reading.
 He is learning to be a leader.
 He is not perfect and never will be, but he knows his calling and is making efforts.
 He has already begun his journey of learning his calling to lead.
 He has joined my husband in one of the hardest callings on this earth.
 My goal is to encourage him in his efforts as much as I can.
 He’s had a great example in his father.
 I pray that God will enable my son to learn his calling well in the same way he has guided my husband.